vwolanyk/closures-assignment/README.md

 ## Blocks

 We've said already that JavaScript has *functional* scope.
 How does scope work with blocks?
-For example, a `for` loop?
+For example, within a `for` loop:

 ```js
 for (var i = 0; i < 5; i++) {